 Trigeminal neuralgia feels like a vicious affair, and it is still hard to know who came first, TN or MS. Being a lover of Shakespearean drama, they would tell you they arrived around the same time.Read More

-Some days I feel like a half-baked Cinderella.
-There’s some promise at 8am, but by 10am my fairy tale book is closed until further notice.
-In the background, that all-important Cinderella clock keeps ticking forward.
-My body is in a rut: sleeping, eating, exercising, resting, eating, sleeping and back again.
+Some days I go through life like a half-baked version of Cinderella.
+There’s promise at 8 AM, but by 11 AM my fairytale book is closed until further notice.
+In the background, that all-important clock keeps ticking forward, but my body is in a rut: sleeping, eating, exercising, resting, more eating, more sleeping and back again.
+And […]Read More

 When physical restraints curb your potential, you realise that you want so more from your life.
 Life is moving forward outside your medically induced world, and you feel annoyed when healthy people don’t realise the worth of their bodies, their unused potential.Read More

 Research shows that MS-related anxiety usually happens shortly after being diagnosed, while some doubt it does not result from the physical process of MS itself.

 October has finally arrived, which means that the 4th International Trigeminal Neuralgia Awareness Day is almost upon us.
 On October 7th the Light Up Teal campaign will see buildings across the world light up in a teal hue, with many buildings in Ireland joining the awareness campaign.
 So far, confirmation of 34 structures has been received, including […]Read More